Senior Vice President and Chief Strategy Officer, The Ohio State University and Wexner Medical Center

 President, Ohio State Health Network

-Appointed in 2018, Gail Marsh serves as the vice president and chief strategy officer for The Ohio State University.
+Appointed in 2018, Gail Marsh serves as the senior vice president and chief strategy officer for The Ohio State University.
 In this role, she leads major strategic initiatives, strategic planning and implementation and a comprehensive Strategy Management Office for one of the largest, nationally recognized public research universities.

 Gail brings more than three decades of experience as a Buckeye.
 She has served as senior associate vice president in the Office of Health Sciences and as chief strategy officer for Ohio State Wexner Medical Center.
 Her efforts have taken the medical center from a $700-million organization to a $3.4-billion enterprise, adding significant central Ohio job growth (10,000+) and economic impact.
 She serves as president of several affiliated entities that build healthcare relationships and serve to improve the health of populations across Ohio and the Midwest.